kokatoo/kokatoo.github.io/_posts/2020-10-05-hypothesis-testing-part2.markdown

 ![](/assets/img/power2.png)

 The shaded black represents alpha (Type I error).
 The area under the curve will be equal to 0.05.
-On the left side shaded blue under the alternate hypothesis will be beta (Type II error).
-This is so because we will fail to reject the null hypothesis when the alternate hypothesis is true.
+On the left side shaded blue under the alternative hypothesis will be beta (Type II error).
+This is so because we will fail to reject the null hypothesis when the alternative hypothesis is true.

 ## Power

-Power is defined as the ability to reject the null hypothesis when the alternate hypothesis is true.
+Power is defined as the ability to reject the null hypothesis when the alternative hypothesis is true.
 This is shown as shaded blue below:

 ![](/assets/img/power7.png)